jordeguevara/Testing/README.md

 * business logic
 * calander math
 * complicated logic

+### Tips
+we should explict names for the the api end routes (ex '/myRoute')

+Develop great documentettion for our APIs, can be automated with postman testing suite

+Dont use version number in the name of the endpoint, unless no other choice

+We should group similar endpoints together

 ### ES-LINT - TBD
 <i>There is currently a preconfigured ESLint File in MBE, so all you have to do is download an ESLinter and turn off any other extensions that may override it </i>